arcus/education_modules/elements_of_maps/elements_of_maps.md

 module_template_version: 2.0.1
 language: en
 narrator: UK English Female
-title: The Elements of a Map
+title: The Elements of Maps
 comment:  This is a general overview of ways that geospatial data can be communicated visually using maps.
 long_description: Raw geospatial data can be particularly tricky for humans to read.
 However the shapes, colors, sizes, symbols, and language that make up a good map can effectively communicate a variety of detailed data even to readers looking at the map with only minimum specialized background knowledge.
 This module will demystify how raw data becomes a map and explain common components of maps.
 It is appropriate for anyone considering making maps from geospatial data.
-estimated_time: 45 minutes
+estimated_time: 30 minutes

 @learning_objectives

 After completion of this module, learners will be able to:

-- understand the latitude and longitude coordinate system
 - recognize the elements of maps
 - describe types of maps that focus on particular elements.